pilafnoodle/plockRL/README.md

 It will save alot of time.

 ### use rosbags
 I forgot these existed, so all data was collected with csvs.
+Rosbags have synchronization